 It is also important to note that not every person suffering from addiction who displays schizophrenic symptoms is also dealing with schizophrenia.
 Many of the signs of substance abuse will mimic schizophrenic behaviors.
 This does not mean the substance abuse sufferer has a mental disorder.
 They need to be examined by a doctor to receive a proper diagnosis.

-Effects Of Co-Occurring Substance Abuse And Schizophrenia
+Effects Of Co-Occurring Disorders: Substance Abuse And Schizophrenia

 If a person with schizophrenia develops an addiction to substances, he or she is more likely to stop taking medications and other forms of treatment for schizophrenia.
 Substance abuse can also worsen many of the characteristics that someone with schizophrenia exhibits.
 When the two are mixed, it can lead to a dangerous spiral and relapse of psychosis.
 They are also more likely to self-harm, be violent, or become incarcerated.

-Schizophrenia And Addiction Dual-Diagnosis Treatment
+Schizophrenia And Addiction Treatment Centers

 The first step in the situation of substance abuse and schizophrenia would typically be detox.
 This addresses withdrawal symptoms and also allows doctors to ensure the psychotic symptoms are not just a side effect of addiction and that schizophrenia is indeed medically present.